vighneshtamse/DataEnthu/content/post/Quick-Tutorial-on-Support-Vector-Machines.md

 ---
 title: "Quick Tutorial on Support Vector Machines"
 date: 2020-07-02T19:53:35+05:30
-draft: true
+draft: false
 author: "Vighnesh Tamse"
 ---

-# <center> Support Vector Machines </center>
+# Support Vector Machines (SVMs)

 **SVMs** are a powerful class of supervised machines learning algorithms for both classification and regression problems.
 In the context of classification, they can be viewed as **maximum margin linear classifiers**.
 Why?
-Well, we'll see that in a bit. </br>
+Well, we'll see that in a bit

-<br>The SVM uses an objective which explicitly encourages **lower out-of-sample error** (good generalization performance).
+The SVM uses an objective which explicitly encourages **lower out-of-sample error** (good generalization performance).

 For the first part we will assume that the two classes are linearly separable.
 For non-linear boundaries, we will see that we project the data points into higher dimension so that they can be separated linearly using a plane.